NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 Evaluation Date - Nov 23, 2023.

-We evaluate the performance of the fact checking rail on the [MSMARCO](https://huggingface.co/datasets/ms_marco) dataset using the Ask LLM and the AlignScore approaches.
+We evaluate the performance of the fact-checking rail on the [MSMARCO](https://huggingface.co/datasets/ms_marco) dataset using the Self-Check and the AlignScore approaches.
 To build the dataset, we randomly sample 100 (question, correct answer, evidence) triples, and then, for each triple, build a non-factual or incorrect answer to yield 100 (question, incorrect answer, evidence) triples.

 We breakdown the performance into positive entailment accuracy and negative entailment accuracy.
 Positive entailment accuracy is the accuracy of the model in correctly identifying answers that are grounded in the evidence passage.
-Negative entailment accuracy is the accuracy of the model on correctly identifying answers that are **not** supported in the evidence.
+Negative entailment accuracy is the accuracy of the model in correctly identifying answers that are **not** supported in the evidence.
 Details on how to create synthetic negative examples can be found [here](./data/factchecking/README.md)

 | Model                  | Positive Entailment Accuracy | Negative Entailment Accuracy | Overall Accuracy | Average Time Per Checked Fact (ms) |
 |------------------------|------------------------------|------------------------------|------------------|------------------------------------|